 I enjoyed this part the most.
 I downloaded 15 different diet and food-related apps and wrote their best and worst parts down.
 Based on my small research, I started sketching down some ideas for the app.

-For me, healthy eating and living are all about balance.
-Calorie intake and burner calories need to be balanced, as do the percentages of fats, sugar and protein in the diet.
+For me, healthy eating and living is about balance.
+Calorie intake and burned calories need to be balanced, as do the percentages of fats, sugar and protein in the diet.
 So as I was playing around with the idea of balance (sketching scales, gravity, forces), the idea of a balance bar came into my head.
-One misshaped circle made me think of avocado, and there you have it!

 Mobi Lab was pleased with my solutions.
 Above all, they liked the way I had presented my #2 task and the Avocado Balance Bar idea.